-69. To investigate the effect of ginger extracts on serum testosterone levels, male rats had their fertility reduced by inducing diabetes, a condition shown to reduce male fertility.
+72. To investigate the effects of ginger extracts on serum testosterone levels, male rats had their fertility reduced by inducing diabetes, a condition shown to reduce male fertility (Shalaby and Hamowieh, 2010).
 The aim was to see whether ginger, with its antioxidant and androgenic effects, would restore fertility.
 Rats rendered diabetic by subcutaneous injection of 120 mg/kg bw alloxan for 3 days, were administered methanolic extracts of ginger for 65 days at doses of 100 and 200 mg/kg bw/d.
-Testosterone levels increased to 4.08 ± 0.10 and 7.13 ± 0.14 ng/dL (both significant at P < 0.001) compared to the diabetic control group which had levels of 3.30 ± 0.03 ng/dL.
-Serum testosterone levels also increased in rats given water extracts (150 and 300 mg/kg bw) to 4.06 ± 0.03 and 5.04 ± 0.08 ng/dL (both significant at P < 0.001 when compared to the diabetic control group) respectively.
+Testosterone levels increased to 4.08 \pm 0.10 and 7.13 \pm 0.14 ng/dL (both significant at P < 0.001) in the ginger treated groups compared to the diabetic control group, which had levels of 3.30 \pm 0.03 ng/dL.
+Serum testosterone levels also increased in rats given water extracts of ginger (150 and 300 mg/kg bw) to 4.06 \pm 0.03 and 5.04 \pm 0.08 ng/dL (both significant at P < 0.001 when compared to the diabetic control group), respectively.

-70. The study also investigated fertility based on the fertility index (for each male this was calculated as the percentage of the number of females that become pregnant in relation to the number of mated females) and spermatogenesis.
-Rats were orally administered methanolic extracts at doses of 100 and 200 mg/kg bw for 65 consecutive days and water extracts at doses of 150 and 300 mg/kg bw and compared to a diabetic control group.
+73. The study also investigated fertility as assessed by the fertility index (for each male this was calculated as the percentage of the number of females that become pregnant in relation to the number of mated females) and spermatogenesis.
+Rats were orally administered methanolic extracts of ginger at doses of 100 and 200 mg/kg bw for 65 days and water extracts at doses of 150 and 300 mg/kg bw and compared to a diabetic control group.

-71. Histopathological examination of the testes of diabetic rats showed mild to moderate degenerative changes of spermatogenic cells, diffuse oedema and incomplete arrest of spermatogenesis.
-The testes of rats orally administered 300 mg/kg bw of water extract of ginger root showed mild degeneration of spermatogenic cells and slight oedema of interstitial cells.
-The testes of rats receiving orally 200 mg/kg bw of methanolic extract of ginger root showed nearly normal seminiferous tubules, showing fewer signs of degradation, suggesting a LOAEL of 200 mg/kg bw/day for the methanolic extract.
-The study concluded that the results suggest the intake of ginger root extract as a drink may be useful for diabetic patients suffering from sexual impotency.
+74. Histopathological examination of the testes of the diabetic rats showed mild to moderate degenerative changes of spermatogenic cells, diffuse oedema and incomplete arrest of spermatogenesis compared to normal control rats.
+The testes of rats orally administered 300 mg/kg bw of water extract of ginger root showed less changes in the testes, with mild degeneration of spermatogenic cells and slight oedema of interstitial cells.
+The testes of rats receiving orally 200 mg/kg bw of methanolic extract of ginger root showed nearly normal seminiferous tubules, with fewer signs of degradation, suggesting a LOEL of 200 mg/kg bw/day for the methanolic extract.
+The study concluded that the results suggest the intake of ginger root extract as a drink may be useful for diabetic patients suffering from sexual dysfunction.

-72. The above study has been included for completeness and as any general mechanisms may be more widely relevant: This is consistent with the findings of Hosseini et al (2015)
+75. The above study has been included for completeness and as any general mechanisms may be more widely relevant: The findings are consistent with those of Hosseini et al (2015)

-73. Hosseini et al. (2015, abstract only) investigated the effect of ethanolic ginger extract on serum testosterone, LH and FSH as well an effect on spermatogenic cell lines in male mature offspring rats.
-In this study, 72 female rats, sorted into 9 groups were orally administered an alcoholic extract of ginger at doses of 50, 100 and 200 mg/kg bw, during their neonatal and perinatal periods and saline was used as a control.
-Following puberty, LH, FSH, numbers of Sertoli cells, spermatogonia, spermatocytes and spermatids were counted in 8 male rat offspring from each group.
-Ginger was found to significantly increase testosterone levels and the number of spermatogenic cells and at doses of 100 and 200 mg/kg bw, alcoholic extract of ginger significantly reduced the FSH and LH levels compared to control groups.
-The authors concluded that "the oral consumption of Ginger during pregnancy and lactation dose-dependently increase the level of testosterone and the number of spermatogenic cells."
+76. Hosseini et al. (2015, abstract only) investigated the effect of ethanolic ginger extract on serum levels of testosterone, luteinizing hormone (LH) and follicle stimulating hormone (FSH), as well effects on numbers of spermatogenic cells in male mature offspring rats.
+In this study, 72 female rats, divided into 9 groups, were orally administered an alcoholic extract of ginger at doses of 50, 100 and 200 mg/kg bw, during their neonatal and perinatal periods, with saline as a control.
+Following puberty, serum levels of testosterone, LH and FSH, and testicular numbers of Sertoli cells, spermatogonia, spermatocytes and spermatids were counted in 8 male offspring from each group after puberty.
+Treatment with ginger significantly, and dose-dependently, increased testosterone levels and the number of spermatogenic cells and at doses of 100 and 200 mg/kg bw, significantly reduced the FSH and LH levels compared to control groups.
+The authors concluded that "the oral consumption of ginger during pregnancy and lactation dose-dependently increase the level of testosterone and the number of spermatogenic cells."